Hearing Aid Batteries

 Depending on the size of the battery, if you are streaming from your tablet or phone, or if you are in a very demanding environment for long periods of time, the batteries will last anywhere from 3 to 7 days on average.

-How do I know when they need to be changed?
+How do I know when hearing aid batteries need to be changed?

 Should I do anything to extend the life of the batteries?